 Definitely.
 We are home to a large, urban, community hospital with a high acuity population and multiple subspecialty services providing the full gamut of care.
-The diverse patient population you see at our home campuses will also be augmented by rotations at Shock Trauma in Maryland and pediatric exposure at Penn State Hershey Medical Center.
+The diverse patient population you see at our home campuses will also be augmented by rotations at Shock Trauma in Maryland, UPMC Presbyterian in Pittsburgh, and pediatric ED experiences at Penn State Hershey Medical Center.
 The culmination of these opportunities is unique.

-You will see and treat pediatric patients all day and every day on each of our campuses at UPMC Pinnacle.
+You will see and treat pediatric patients at each of our UPMC ED sites.
+In addition, UPMC Children's at Harrisburg has a newly renovated pediatric unit and PICU at Harrisburg.
 These experiences provide a thorough, longitudinal community pediatric experience.
 We also rotate through the Pediatric Emergency Department at Penn State Hershey to provide experiences in tertiary pediatric care on a longitudinal basis--ie spread throughout the year so you get exposure to all the seasonal illnesses too.
-In addition, residents will get to see the sickest of the sick through their PICU rotation, also at Penn State Hershey.

 As a large urban hospital we see both penetrating and blunt trauma.
-You will also rotate as a PGY2 and a PGY3 at UMD Shock Trauma, a large tertiary trauma referral center.
-The trauma experience at UPMC Pinnacle is truly the best of both worlds, providing you a balanced education with both a community and tertiary care center perspective on trauma care, with a high level of exposure at both.
+You will also rotate as a EM2 at UMD Shock Trauma, and as an EM3 at UPMC Presbyterian, a large tertiary trauma referral center in Pittsburgh.
+The trauma experience at UPMC Harrisburg is truly the best of both worlds, providing you a balanced education with both a community and tertiary trauma center perspective on trauma care, with a high level of exposure at both.
 No matter where you choose to practice when you graduate, you will be prepared.

-The UPMC Pinnacle Emergency Department has been teaching students and residents for many years.
-We have had a formal medical student curriculum, complete with weekly didactics and monthly sim labs.
+The UPMC Harrisburg's Emergency Department has been teaching students and residents for many years.
+We have had a formal medical student curriculum, complete with weekly didactics and monthly sim labs, that pre-date the EM Residency.
 Emergency Medicine residents from a nearby program rotate through our department during their second year and consistently rate their experiences very highly.
-In addition, we have off-service residents from UPMC Pinnacle who rotate through the department.
-We know how to educate, and this past year we simply expanded to our own program.
+In addition, we have off-service residents from UPMC in Central Pa. who rotate through the department.

-By training at UPMC Pinnacle you will benefit from an experienced faculty who are excited to teach, as well as getting the benefit of a program with a personalized approach who will do things “right” from the start--instead of a program trying “to fix” or “change” deep rooted problems.
-We aim to graduate clinically excellent emergency physicians who can practice anywhere, and do anything.
+By training at UPMC Harrisburg you will benefit from an experienced faculty who are excited to teach, as well as getting the benefit of a program with a personalized approach who will do things “right” from the start--instead of a program trying “to fix” or “change” deep rooted problems.
+We aim to graduate clinically excellent emergency physicians who can practice anywhere and do anything.

 On shift learning is critical to your education, but so are weekly didactics.
 We provide 5 hours of conference every week to provide you with the knowledge base and skills you need to succeed on shift, no matter what comes through the door.
 Unlike most programs, we recognize that we are all adult learners and 5 hours of classic PowerPoint presentations per week is a great way to put people to sleep, not teach.
 We also believe that not all learners in a PGY 1-3 program are at the same level and so level specific didactics are important too.
 We expect you to know more on shift as a PGY3, why wouldn’t we expect more in conference too?